Nuclear Option (PC Game)

 Damage

 Aircraft damage is most comparable to the car physics simulator/sandbox, BeamNG drive.
 The developer has pubically stated that he was inspired by it.
 Aircraft are made up of many parts that are attachted to eachother, each have their own physics which combine to control the whole Aircraft, and each can be damaged and even seperated from the rest.
 You have a HUD and usually a cockpit display showing these parts and their current health.
 You also have engine gauges in the cockpit that gives you more information on the effects of damage to the engines - if the engine is damaged, the gauges turn yellow and your maximum thrust is reduced.
 If it is damaged enough it will catch fire, and eventually fail - you will hear a warning about this.
 Damage to other parts usually results in altered flying behaviour, such as uncommanded pitching/yawing/rolling.
+If the cockpit is damaged, the avoinics displays stop working, although the systems themselves continue to work.

 Stability Assist